-- To operate SEM and the attached analytical instruments, any faculty, staff or student must pass both written and hands-on tests.
+- To operate SEM and the attached analytical instruments, the member must pass both written and hands-on tests.
 To become a qualified user, please click instrument rates for training and membership information.

 FEI Quanta FEG 650